DevOps-Represent/kubernetes-101/1-Kubernetes-Basics.md

 Finally, we can also run pods.
 We can run a pod using the reference Docker image `nginx` in the cluster with one command:

 ```
-kubectl run devopsgirls --image=nginx
+kubectl run devopsrep --image=nginx
 ```

-Where `--image=nginx` specifies that image that we're running on our cluster, and `devopsgirls` is the name of our pod.
+Where `--image=nginx` specifies that image that we're running on our cluster, and `devopsrep` is the name of our pod.
 Once we execute the above, we can list out all the pods running in the cluster by doing a `get`:

 ```
 kubectl get pods